sentilabs01/mcphub/README.md

 - See the original Contributing section below.

 ## Overview
-AI Hub is an integration platform and marketplace for AI-powered developer tools, focused on free and open tools, multi-account management, and Model Context Protocol (MCP) support.
+Slash / MCP is an integration platform and marketplace for AI-powered developer tools, focused on free and open tools, multi-account management, and Model Context Protocol (MCP) support.
 The platform features a modern gallery UI, always-on AI ChatBar (supporting OpenAI, Anthropic, Gemini), secure API key management (via Supabase), and command dropdowns for each provider.

 ---